jessereynolds/flapjack-tutorial/README.md

 # TODO:

-- add instructions for using a alternative Vagrant providers, eg AWS, VMWare Fusion
+- add instructions for using alternative Vagrant providers, eg AWS, VMWare Fusion
 - add a jabber daemon with MUC, eg ejabberd, and include steps to integrate and test

 ## Start up the fake SMTP server (mailcatcher)